30 TIPS, IDEAS & ACTIVITIES FOR KIDS AT HOME

 Between homeschooling your children, working from home, and trying to keep your family happy, healthy, and sane while stuck indoors for the next 30 days (or longer!), you might be thinking: How am I going to survive this month??
 The self-isolation struggle is real!
 We feel you, mama, and we’re here to help: We’ve gathered 30 tips, ideas, and activities to keep kids entertained at home—one for every day over the next four weeks!
-Check out our at-home survival guide for parents below, and stay tuned to our Instagram where we’ll be sharing more ideas and tips from some of our favorite moms!
+Check out our at-home survival guide for parents below, and stay tuned to our Instagram where Fawn Design will be sharing more ideas and tips from some of our favorite moms!

 1. MAKE A SCHEDULE